atachka/Systems-Design-interview-questions/README.md

 **Isolation** : No transaction is affected by any other transaction that is still in progress.

-- Example: If we have two different commands running, that are fighting over the same data one
+- **Example**: If we have two different commands running, that are fighting over the same data one
   of them's gonna win, while one command is writing out data another command can't modify that data.

 **Durability** : Once a transaction is committed, it stays, even if the system crashes immediately after.